 Beacon for the LGBT community

-The memorial has an increasingly significant function for the LGBT community in The Hague; as a sign of visibility within society, as a connecting symbol and as a beacon for vigilance against oppression.
+The memorial has an increasingly significant function for the LGBTI community in The Hague; as a sign of visibility within society, as a connecting symbol and as a beacon for vigilance against oppression.
 For example, additional activities at the memorial were organized on the occasions of Coming Out Day, the The Hague Pride Walk and a commemoration for the tragedy in Orlando in 2016.